 Our annual industry night draws recruiters from top companies.
 Max the Mutt is dedicated to assisting our graduates.
 Our Job Placement team counsels soon-to-be graduates, helps our alumni already in the field, and assists employers on a regular basis by forwarding their job opening notices to qualified graduates.
 As a result, employers call frequently to ask us for referrals.Back to top

 Max the Mutt is located in Toronto at 2944 Danforth Ave.
 On the north side of Danforth, west of Victoria Park and east of Main Street.
 Max the Mutt is situated on the main public transit line (TTC) and 15 minutes from the city-to-city Go Transit line.Back to top

 No, but our office staff will provide information about affordable accommodations.
 The Housing Coordinator can also help with information regarding roommates (other incoming and current Max the Mutt students) and other community housing programs.Back to top

 Many of our current students hold part-time jobs; we recommend a limit of 20 hours per week.
 Many business in the Toronto area are familiar with the academic dedication of Max the Mutt students and are flexible in scheduling work hours around our classes and labs.
 In addition, there are some part-time jobs available at the school.Back to top

 To receive a PASS in any course students must in addition to course content, receive a PASS in Professional Behaviour; this requires that the student demonstrates an ability to take direction, an ability to meet deadlines, good manners, effort and focus, and a professional level of attendance and punctuality.
 Without a PASS in Professional Behaviour, the final grade will not be higher than a LOW PASS.Back to top

 Just call us and make an appointment.
-We’re happy to can book an information session and school tour for you.Back to top
+We’re happy to can book a personal information session and school tour for you.Back to top

 You can find this information by starting at the Student Login Page.